-- 4.22.1 The order of business of a presbytery meeting is normally: - a) constitution by prayer; - b) recording of members present; - c) sustaining of apologies for absence; - d) sustaining of elders' commissions; - e) adjustment of the roll; - f) association of eligible persons, and welcomes; - g) tabling of notices of motion for a future meeting; - h) adoption of agenda; - i) confirmation of minutes of previous meeting(s); - j) attention to any reasons for dissent from decisions recorded in the minutes of the previous meeting; - k) other business arising from the minutes; - any other business; - m) fixing the date of the next meeting (see rule 4.16.3); - n) closure with prayer. - 4.22.2 However, save for (a), (m) and (n) of the previous rule, a presbytery may vary the order of its business as it sees fit. - 4.22.3 A notice of motion may also be handed in immediately before the close of the meeting.
+- 4.22.1 The order of business of a presbytery meeting is normally: - a) constitution by prayer; - b) recording of members present; - c) sustaining of apologies for absence; - d) sustaining of elders' commissions; - e) adjustment of the roll; - f) association of eligible persons, and welcomes; - g) declaration of conflicts of interest; - h) tabling of notices of motion for a future meeting; - i) adoption of agenda; - j) confirmation of minutes of previous meeting(s); - k) attention to any reasons for dissent from decisions recorded in the minutes of the previous meeting; - I) other business arising from the minutes; - m) any other business; - n) safety agreements and PCV Safe Church requirements; - o) fixing the date of the next meeting (see rule 4.16.3); - p) closure with prayer. - 4.22.2 However, save for (a), (g), (n), (o) and (p) of the previous rule, a presbytery may vary the order of its business as it sees fit. - 4.22.3 A notice of motion may also be handed in immediately before the close of the meeting.